-The consolidated financial statements for the year ended 31 December 2017 comprise the Company and its subsidiaries (together referred to as the "Group").
+The consolidated financial statements for the year ended 31 December 2018 comprise the Company and its subsidiaries (together referred to as the "Group").

-The measurement basis used in the preparation of the financial statements is the historical cost basis except that financial instruments classified as available-for-sale, financial assets designated at fair value through profit or loss and certain employee benefits are stated at their fair values as explained in the accounting policies set out below in notes 1(e), 1(f) and 1(g) respectively.
+The measurement basis used in the preparation of the financial statements is the historical cost basis except that the following assets and liabilities are stated at their fair values as explained in the accounting policies set out below:

+- investments in debt and equity securities (see note 1(e)) - derivative financial instruments (see note 1(f)); and - employee benefits (see note 1(q)).